 17. Acupuncture: "When I first started in the field, there were many people questioning so much about acupuncture and doubting their beliefs in its nature," explains Dan.
 "Now patients go to their general practitioners, get diagnosed, and come to us to relieve them from their diagnosis."
 You can use acupuncture to treat anything from autoimmune disorders to stress and insomnia.

 18. Facial Cupping: You've likely heard of cupping for soothing sore muscles, as professional athletes often sport the circular remnants of the treatment on their bodies.
-However, Dan says facial cupping is one trend to be aware of this year.
-Fortunately this practice won't leave bruising circles on your face.
+However, Dan says facial cupping is one trend to be aware of.
+Fortunately, this practice won't leave bruising circles on your face.
 It's done with a small suction cup that gently lifts facial tissue to increase blood circulation and assist in lymphatic drainage.

 19. Gua Sha: In the simplest terms, this Chinese practice involves a therapist using a flat tool to apply pressure across the skin in order to stimulate lymph nodes and boost circulation.
 While it may sound intense, the ancient technique has been gaining popularity as an effective facial massage.